shieldgenerator7/Ersatzica/World/MagicItems.md

 Metal cuff links that grant the wearer zero-point telekinesis, up to a weight limit.
 Scales with the wearer’s natural strength.

-# Scope of ?
+# Scope of Sureye

-Cat?
+Cat

 Telescope that lets you see through solid objects.